Apple Jicama Slaw

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-It’s important to use unsweetened pineapple juice if you’re making this Apple-Jicama Slaw with Spicy Sriracha Dressing for the South Beach Diet, and South Beach would recommend light mayo as well.
-Even though the salad is mostly low-glycemic cabbage and jicama, the use of apple and unsweetened pineapple juice would make this restricted to phase 2 or 3 of the diet and will probably make this salad a once-in-a-while treat for stricter low-carb diet plans.
+It’s important to use unsweetened pineapple juice if you’re making this Apple Jicama Slaw for a low-carb diet or for the original South Beach Diet, and South Beach would recommend light mayo as well.
+The use of apple and unsweetened pineapple juice would make this restricted to phase 2 or 3 of the diet and will probably make this salad a once-in-a-while treat for stricter low-carb diet plans.

 Find More Recipes Like This One: